 The FMCSA estimates that the ELD mandate will improve road safety and save 26 lives and prevent 562 injuries every year.
 Moreover, the agency also expects the mandate to save the trucking industry approximately $1.6 billion per year because of automation and reduced paperwork.

-The American Trucking Associations (ATA) has welcomed the long-awaited ELD rule and marked its implementation date as a new era of safety and efficiency for the trucking industry.
+The American Trucking Association (ATA) has welcomed the long-awaited ELD rule and marked its implementation date as a new era of safety and efficiency for the trucking industry.

 Chris Spear, the Chief Executive Officer and President of ATA, says, “Electronic logging devices have been legislated, promulgated, and litigated — with Congress voting three times in the past five years in favor of this requirement and a federal court rejecting a challenge to this rule.
 The time has finally come to retire decades-old, burdensome paper logs that consume countless hours and are susceptible to fraud and put the safety of all motorists first.”

 Chris also added, “The benefits of this rule exceed the costs by more than $1 billion, making it a rule the ATA can firmly support and easily adopt.
 Today marks the start of a new era of safety and efficiency for our industry and we thank the champions in the Department of Transportation and Congress who have gotten us to this point.”

 Apart from the obvious benefits, such as reduction in paperwork and improved safety, electronic logging devices also have numerous other advantages.
 The data and insights that ELDs provide can be used by fleet managers, truckers, and carriers to understand the nitty-gritty details of their operations and improve efficiency & productivity.